Dynamo-Media/grunt-magpie/README.md

 An array of tasks to download destination files from the repository (if possible), version and upload to the repository.
 The tasks are run in the order they are given in.

+### options.doNotVersion
+Type: `Boolean`
+Default value: false

+Do not add a version hash onto the files, but still version them in the repository so that they can be downloaded.

 #### options.versionAfterBuild
 Type: `Boolean`
 Default value: `false`